-Texas A&M designed a prototype data collection system with capabilities that were greatly enhanced in comparison to the systems used in the initial phase.
-This redesigned system made it feasible for utility companies to purchase these prototype systems and instrument more feeders.
+Texas A&M designed a prototype data collection system with capabilities that were enhanced in comparison to the systems used in Phase I. This system made it feasible for utility companies to purchase these prototype systems and instrument more feeders.
 Approximately eleven utility companies installed prototype monitoring systems in fourteen substations across North America.
-Each prototype was designed to monitor between two and eight feeders, depending on the desires of the participating utility company and the configuration of the selected substation.
-A total of sixty feeders were instrumented and monitored at the aforementioned fourteen substations, as illustrated in Figure 1-1.